we-mi/ChocoStatDb/Docs/Get-ChocoStatComputer.md

 ### System.Object[]
 ## NOTES
-The output can be filtered by one or more ComputerIDs *OR* one or more ComputerNames which might contain SQL-Wildcards
+The output can be filtered by one or more ComputerIDs *OR* one or more ComputerNames which might contain SQL-Wildcards Adding Packages, FailedPackages and Sources to a lot of computers can be *extremely* slow

 ## RELATED LINKS